roadrunner-server/docs/intro/config.md

 - [**.rr.yaml**](https://github.com/roadrunner-server/roadrunner/blob/master/.rr.yaml)

-> **Warning**
+{% hint style="warning" %}
-> We use dots as level separators, e.g.: `http.pool`, you can't use dots in section names, queue names,
+We use dots as level separators, e.g.: `http.pool`, you can't use dots in section names, queue names, etc. You can find out more about it [here](https://github.com/roadrunner-server/roadrunner/issues/1529).
-> etc. You can find out more about it [here](https://github.com/roadrunner-server/roadrunner/issues/1529).
+{% endhint %}

 ## Configuration file